santoshilam/Discipline_Specific_Guidance_for_DMPs/content/3_chapter/chapter3.md

 ### Ethics

 While information is being collected from human participants, the need for personal information is limited.
 The use of personal infomration is mostly administrative: to setup focus group meetings, and keep track of participations in the V.R. part of the experiment.
-As such, there are little to no ethical concerns when it comes to personal data management.
+Personal data collection is limited to project management tasks, such as recruitment and meeting participants.

 However, the VR experiments are known to create discomfort for some people (nausea, verigo, diziness), and participants must be warned.
 Additionally, participating in a VR experiment may require participants to come on site, which, in pandemic times, requires specific attention.

-The usage of online material from social network must be described in the documents provided to the Ethics committee of the institution for review as well.
-Researchers must ensure that they abide by the licenses under which this content was made available for public use.
+For some institutions, the use of 3rd party material from social network can be subject to an ethical review - on the basis that we are indirectly interacting with people through their online contributions.
+Additionally, researchers must ensure that they abide by the licenses under which this content was made available for public use.

 ### Privacy

 Personal data is not the core focus on this experiment, but some will be collected anyway.
 Basic privacy requirements must be met to guarantee that the little personal data collected during the project is stored in a secure storage location.

-### Data sharing _should we have data storage and sharing together for each case study?_
+### Data sharing

 The project is handled by a single research group, limiting the needs for data sharing during the project.
 In this instance, data sharing will occur mostly at archival time, when the results are made publicly avialable through a research data repository and publications.